 Of course, there are many more social media platforms for small businesses.
 But I don’t want to overwhelm you with options right now.
 I would like to mention that review sites like Yelp and TripAdvisor are also social sites.
 They shouldn’t be forgotten if your business is mentioned on these sites.
 Be sure to monitor your mentions there and act on them if needed.
 That’s also being social!

 Measure your social media efforts

 We have written some articles on the various analytics tools for social media networks, and I’d like to point you to these as well.
 Keeping track of followers and reach gives you an indication of how well your strategy is working.
-Focus on the numbers that tell you something about engagement, to see what social networks do indeed help you build your community.
+So, focus on the numbers that tell you something about engagement and see what social networks help you build your community.
 Here we go: